 Special educational needs and disability (SEND) code of practice: 0 to 25 years

-The 2014 SEND code of practice explains the duties of schools and colleges to provide reasonable adjustments for disabled children and young people, and auxiliary aids and services to disabled children and young people.
+The 2014 SEND Code of Practice explains the duties of schools and colleges to provide reasonable adjustments for, and auxiliary aids and services to with educational needs and disabilities (SEND).